 Development of Software for Defect Recognition in Polyurethane Film

 Having experienced difficulties in guaranteeing the quality of the produced polyurethane (PU) film, the Customer equipped their manufacturing lines with visual inspection cameras.
-However, to fully modernize the quality control process, the Customer needed to develop software to analyze camera footage in real time, detect defects in the film, and provide reports on its quality.
+However, to fully modernize the quality control process, the Customer needed to develop custom software to analyze camera footage in real time, detect defects in the film, and provide reports on its quality.

 ScienceSoft delivered an application for image recognition running on Windows.
 The application uses machine learning and computer vision algorithms to detect defects in film and report the results to application users in real time.